UBC-MDS/labzenr/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 <!-- badges: end -->

-`labzen` is a R package that adds more [zen](https://en.wikipedia.org/wiki/Zen) to your student experience of working on [MDS](https://masterdatascience.ubc.ca/) labs.
+`labzenr` is a R package that adds more [zen](https://en.wikipedia.org/wiki/Zen) to your student experience of working on [MDS](https://masterdatascience.ubc.ca/) labs.
 It lets you manage common tasks such as counting total marks in an assigment, and performs common checks for mechanics in your iPython notebooks and R markdown assignments.

 ## Features

-**labzen** helps members of the [UBC Master of Data Science (MDS)](https://masterdatascience.ubc.ca/) manage lab assignments written in iPython notebooks and R markdown.
+**labzenr** helps members of the [UBC Master of Data Science (MDS)](https://masterdatascience.ubc.ca/) manage lab assignments written in iPython notebooks and R markdown.
 The package saves precious student time by automating common tasks such as counting up total marks in a lab assignment, and performing common mechanical checks that can-- if overlooked-- lose a student easy marks.

-The package is currently under development, but will include the following functions:
+The package has the following functions:

 - **Function 1**: The internal `parse_lab()` function will take an MDS .ipynb or .Rmd lab and return its markdown contents as a list/vector of strings.
 The function will scrub out yaml, code blocks, and all other metadata.